Answers to the most frequently asked questions about Knowledge Map visualisations and Open Knowledge Maps.

 Open Knowledge Maps was founded by Peter Kraker in 2015.
 Peter had worked on knowledge domain visualizations in his PhD and developed the first version of the open source visualization framework Headstart out of frustration with the existing discovery tools for scientific knowledge.
 In January 2016, Peter posted a Call for Collaborators on his blog, which brought a first team of volunteers together.
 Since 2016 Open Knowledge Maps is a registered non-profit organization.

-Q7 Can Open Knowledge Maps connect to my data source?
+Q14 Can I use Open Knowledge Maps to visualize my own collection(s)?